RideMatch1/qubic-anna-lab-public/outputs/reports/ANNA_DISCOVERY_SIMPLE.md

 1+1=-114
 ```

-The posts looked random, yet the letter frequencies and spacing hinted at deliberate encoding.
+The posts looked random, yet the number frequencies and spacing hinted at deliberate encoding.
 That kicked off a search for the underlying system.

 ---

 ### Chapter 2 – The Anna Matrix
-CFB (Qubic’s founder) revealed the existence of a **128 x 128 matrix** (16,384 numbers with byte values 0–255).
+CFB (Qubic’s founder) revealed the existence of a **128 x 128 matrix** (16,384 numbers with byte values 0–255), and https://x.com/MKx2x10 put it into a grid.
 Each matrix cell can be transformed into a **60-character identity** that is verifiable on-chain.
 In short:

 - Imagine a 128x128 chessboard.
 - Every square stores a byte.